 Therefore, the historical Roman Catholic view of Martin Luther was that he was an anathematized heretic, who started a great apostasy away from the Catholic Church, by teaching many heresies, and leading many people into error and false doctrine.

-While many post-Vatican 2 Popes have been friendly towards Lutherans, I wanted to highlight a particular event that happened during the pontificate of Pope Francis.
+While many post-Vatican 2 Popes have been friendly towards Lutherans, this article will highlight a particular event that happened during the pontificate of Pope Francis.

 2017 AD marked the 500 year anniversary of the beginning of the Reformation, which directly led to, as you'll remember, those two scathing Papal Bulls issued by Leo X against Luther, cursing him, and all those who agreed with him to Hell in no uncertain terms.